Our deep industry experience helps us understand your business:

 - All of our clients are unique, but many face similar information governance and regulatory challenges.
 We have worked on information governance projects with clients in over a dozen industries, including financial services; insurance; healthcare; architecture, engineering and construction; food and beverage; broadcasting, media and entertainment; alcohol; manufacturing; retail; and technology.
 In light of the breadth and depth of our industry experience and our passion for staying abreast of industry-related information governance obligations, we know a lot about the information governance issues a client is likely to face even before we head into our first meeting with the client.
 This allows us to spend more time focusing on each client’s approach to and challenges with meeting specific information governance obligations.

-Our litigation, regulatory and technology backgrounds provide us with valuable perspectives on our clients’ information governance challenges and assist us in crafting practical, legally defensible solutions to address their particular challenges:
+Our litigation, compliance and regulatory backgrounds provide us with valuable perspectives on our clients’ information governance challenges and assist us in crafting practical, legally defensible solutions to address their particular challenges:

 Our diversity complements your company’s team: